 Two of the four updates are rated "critical," which is Microsoft's highest security threat rating.
 One concerns Microsoft Office 2003, 2007, 2010 (32-bit and 64-bit editions) and 2013; the other affects all supported versions of Internet Explorer except IE 10, running on all currently supported Windows operating systems (XP, Server 2003, Vista, Server 2008, 7, 8, 8.1, RT and RT 8.1).
 The other two updates, rated "important," also concern these operating systems and Microsoft Publisher 2003 and 2007.

 All four patches have to do with remote code execution, or an attacker's ability to hijack a computer over a network connection and run software without the legitimate user's involvement.
+The best antivirus software might be able to protect you against some of that, but perhaps not all of it.

 Microsoft is saving the full details for tomorrow after the updates are pushed out, but in a blog post, the company's Dustin Childs confirmed that one critical Microsoft Office flaw being patched is the recently-discovered zero-day exploit — a malware attack for which no patch existed at the time of discovery — concerning the way Microsoft Word handles RTF (rich text format) files.